LylietM/LylietM/README.md

 ## 🧭 About Me

 I am a biologist specialized in wildlife conservation, with a strong focus on spatial ecology, biogeography, and habitat connectivity.
-Currently, I am pursuing a PhD in Modeling and Experimentation in Science and Technology at the University of Extremadura, where I work on the spatial and ecological dynamics of the invasive Egyptian Goose (*Alopochen aegyptiaca*).
+Currently, I am pursuing a PhD in Modeling and Experimentation in Science and Technology at the University of Extremadura, where I work on the spatial and ecological dynamics of the invasive Egyptian Goose (*Alopochen aegyptiaca*)

 I have experience in:

-- 🗺️ Geographic Information Systems (QGIS, ArcGIS, R)
+- 🗺️ Geographic Information Systems (QGIS, ArcGIS & R)
 - 🛰️ Remote Sensing
 - 🌍 Species Distribution Modeling and landscape connectivity
 - 🦇 Biodiversity monitoring in wetlands and solar infrastructures